Should you take your husband’s name? The pros and cons

 The Wall Street Journal says, “When combining assets after marriage, it’s fairly common for one spouse to enter a marriage with debt or financial problems.
 In divorce it’s often the woman who gets the shaft, even if she was more careful with the family’s money than her husband.”

 “Women who adopt their husband’s names, and then simply add their names to their husband’s credit-card accounts and other personal debt run the risk of not providing themselves with an adequate credit history should divorce require them to acquire debt on their own.”
+When you take your husband’s name, you could expose yourself to debt.

 Con #2: You may have spent years cultivating your current professional identity